-- are Ethics and Health & safety issues being addressed appropriately? - has the candidate satisfactorily completed the programme of complementary studies? - has the candidate demonstrated an understanding of the current state of knowledge in the field as evidence by relevant literature? - has the candidate demonstrated mastery of the methodologies appropriate to his/her research enquiry? - has the candidate settled on a methodology or is he/she keeping their options open? - is there evidence that progress has been made and some results obtained? - is there clarity over the intended further work?
-Does the proposed time-line appear practicable? - is there a clear indication of the original contribution to professional knowledge and practice that will emerge from this project to make it a suitable basis for work at doctoral standard? - is the quality of the academic/technical writing used in the candidate's report appropriate standard to complete the doctoral project?
+- are ethics and health & safety issues being addressed appropriately? - has the candidate satisfactorily completed the programme of related studies? - has the candidate demonstrated an understanding of the current state of knowledge in the field as evidence by relevant literature? - has the candidate demonstrated mastery of the methodologies appropriate to his/her research enquiry?

+- has the candidate settled on a methodology or is he/she keeping their options open? - is there evidence that progress has been made and some results obtained? - is there clarity over the intended further work?
+Does the proposed time-line appear practicable? - is there a clear indication of the original contribution to knowledge that will emerge from this project to make it a suitable basis for work at doctoral standard? - is the quality of the academic/technical writing used in the candidate's report appropriate standard to complete the doctoral project?